Aittiphan23/Logiq/README.md

 - Just type `@` and Discord will show you all available roles to pick from
 - The bot automatically uses the role's actual emoji (if it has one) or a default 🎭
 - The bot automatically uses the role's actual name
-- Set "yes" for exclusive if users can only pick ONE role
+- Set "yes" for **EXCLUSIVE (LOCKED)** - users can only pick ONE role and CANNOT change it unless they leave and rejoin
 - Set "no" for multi-select if users can pick multiple roles
 - After you submit, a beautiful dropdown menu appears for users to select from!
-- Users click the dropdown and see all the roles you added
+- When users select a role, they automatically get access to that role's channels
+- **IMPORTANT:** For exclusive roles, once selected, the choice is LOCKED permanently (until user leaves server)

 ---